Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Barovia.md

 -   Many locals believe Count von Zarovich is a vampire.
 He dwells in [[Castle Ravenloft]], a citadel from which few return.

--   [[Vistani]] bands passing through Barovia are under the protection of the count.
-This protection stems from a past kindness the [[Vistani]] showed the count and from his long association with the fortune-teller Madam Eva.
+-   [[NPCs/Vistani]] bands passing through Barovia are under the protection of the count.
+This protection stems from a past kindness the [[NPCs/Vistani]] showed the count and from his long association with the fortune-teller Madam Eva.

 -   The stories of Barovia's people are full of hidden evils: treacherous witches, secretive cults, portentous ravens, vicious werewolves, and worse.